Endoscopic Ultrasound

 The benefit is that this procedure will help us to investigate your symptoms, arrive at a diagnosis and inform if any particular treatment is required.
 There is very small risk of bleeding or perforation (making a hole).
 If a biopsy of the pancreas is required there is a small risk of pancreatitis (approx. 1%).

 Other rare complications include chest infection and a slight risk to teeth or dental bridgework.
-Sedation causes breathing problems in about 1 in 200 cases although these are usually mild.
+Sedation causes breathing problems in less than 1% cases although these are usually mild.
 Laparotomy (surgery) and/or blood transfusion very rarely required following procedure.

 Sedation for the procedure